MooersLab/pymolshortcuts/README.md

 In spite of the command *run*, the functions will be loaded into memory but not executed.
 Enter **SC** to get a list of shortcuts printed to the command history window.
 Enter **help PW** to print the documentation for the shortcut **PW** to the command history window.
-While most shortcuts are ready to use, some shortcuts require pasting of path names to the executables on your computer.
+While most shortcuts are ready to use, some shortcuts require the path names to the executables on your computer and some requrie access to Python modules that were not packaged with the incentive version of PyMOL.
+Use help(shortcutname) to learn how to install the required module(s).

 For example, the **BW** command makes cartoon or sphere representations of the currently loaded molecule into black and white figures suitable for classroom handouts and coloring books for aspiring scientists.